 1/4 cup granulated sugar

 seeds of 2 vanilla beans or 1 tablespoon vanilla extract

 1 tablespoon grand marnier, optional

 Cut the ends off your brioche loaf (as thinly as you can) then cut into 8 equal, thick slices.

 Whisk together all custard ingredients.
 Lay out the slices of brioche onto two rimmed baking sheets.
 Pour custard evenly over the bread.
-Soak for 30 min, flipping half way, or overnight if you are making this the day before.
+Soak for 30 min, flipping half way (You may also soak the bread overnight if you prefer).